-How is something as simple as a good piece of bread with chocolate so delicious?
-Surely many of you will remember taking it often in childhood snacks.
+How can something as simple as a good piece of bread with chocolate be so delicious?
+I'm sure many of you remember having it often as a snack in your childhood.
 Today Miriam, from El Invitado de Invierno , invites us to do it again, but with some delicious homemade Vienna rolls.
 Will you resist the temptation?

 MasterClass Acacia Wood Round Board and Emile Henry Ceramic Dessert Plate Set

 I have been making bread at home for years because there is nothing like it.
-And if we talk about replacing industrial pastries with buns or homemade bread, we are not only talking about flavor, but about health.
-That's why I highly recommend these Vienna rolls, perfect for children's sandwiches.
+And if we talk about replacing industrial pastries with homemade buns or breads, we are not only talking about flavour, but also about health.
+That is why I highly recommend these Vienna rolls, perfect for children's sandwiches.

-These fantastic Vienna rolls are the typical soft dough enriched with eggs, sugar and butter, with just the right amount of sweetness that children love.
-And why not say it, to adults too.
+These fantastic Viennese rolls are the typical soft bun made from dough enriched with eggs, sugar and butter, with just the right amount of sweetness that children love.
+And why not say it, adults too.

-In short, if we fill them with a few ounces of good chocolate they look suspiciously like those entities whose name I am not going to mention, but which begin with a bolly and end with a pipe.
-Only much richer and without disgusting fat.
+In short, if you fill them with a few ounces of good chocolate, they look suspiciously like those creatures whose name I won't mention, but which start with bolly and end with cao.
+Only much tastier and without disgusting fats.

 Ingredients